 Dubai coordinates: 25.2697°N 55.3095°E

-Dubai is not the capital of the UAE
+Dubai is not the capital city of the UAE

 It is the capital of the Emirate of Dubai, one of the seven emirates that make up the country.

-However, a lot of people are surprised by this Dubai fact that the capital of the UAE is its neighbouring Abu Dhabi.
+However, a lot of people are surprised by this Dubai fact that the capital of the UAE (United Arab Emirates) is the neighbouring Abu Dhabi.

 Dubai is home to some of the tallest skyscrapers in the world.
 However, the biggest of them all is…